valmat/LedMatrix/README.md

  -> CS   ->  CS   ->
  -> CLK  ->  CLK  ->
 ```
-As a single matrix, the cascade matrix can be controlled by using a software SPI and by using hardware SPI.
+As a single matrix, the cascade matrix can be controlled by using software SPI and by hardware SPI.

-like single matrix case, software SPI allows you to use any free three pins, the hardware SPI leaves only one free pin (CS):
+Like single matrix case, software SPI allows you to use any three free pins, the hardware SPI leaves only one free pin (CS):
 ```
 //   Hardware-SPI wiring scheme:
-//   CLK => SCLK      (Arduino UNO/Nano/Micro pin 13)
+//   CLK => SCLK      (Arduino UNO/Nano/Mini pin 13)
-//   DIN => MOSI      (Arduino UNO/Nano/Micro pin 11)
+//   DIN => MOSI      (Arduino UNO/Nano/Mini pin 11)
 //   CS  =>           (Arduino any pin)
 ```
 but the hardware SPI is noticeably faster.